Code42Cate/News-Aggregator/README.md

 - Figure out how the fuck asyncio works so I can make the main scraping loop in async:D
 - Make the newsletter template a little bit more beautiful
+- Figure out how to close failing connections
+- Figure out how to handle exceptions in the scrapers, it would be good if people who implement scrapers do not need to do worry about that
 ## You want to add your own scrapers for your favourite site?
 All the scrapers are in the `scraper/` directory.